envisioning/vocab/vocab/utm-universal-turing-machine.md

 ---
 category: CORE, MATH
+generality:
+- 0.96
+- 0.935
+- 0.91
+- 0.885
+- 0.86
+- 0.835
+- 0.81
 slug: utm
 summary: Theoretical construct in computer science that can simulate any other Turing machine's computing process given the appropriate input and its own machine's description.
 title: UTM (Universal Turing Machine)
 ---